zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/mongodb/run_mongodb.md

 Launch an [Arm based instance](/learning-paths/cloud/providers) running either Ubuntu versions 20.04 or 18.04.

-Then run through [these steps](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/) on your chosen instance.
+Then run through [these steps](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/) to install and run MongoDB on your instance.

 ## Install and Run MongoDB on Red Hat

 Launch an [Arm based instance](/learning-paths/cloud/providers) running RHEL8.

-Then run through [these steps](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-red-hat/) on your chosen instance.
+Then run through [these steps](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-red-hat/) to install and run MongoDB on your instance.

 ## Install and Run MongoDB on Amazon Linux 2